emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 Pre-bound variables can be directly used in the extraction expressions.
 A set of variables are pre-bound, including:

-- `cn`: Client certificate common name.
+- `cn`: Client certificate common name
-- `dn`: Client certificate distinguish name (Subject).
+- `dn`: Client certificate distinguish name (Subject)
 - `clientid`
 - `username`
-- `user_property`: The user properties provided in the MQTT v5 CONNECT packet sent by the client.
+- `user_property`: The user properties provided in the MQTT v5 CONNECT packet sent by the client
-- `ip_address`: The source IP of the client.
+- `ip_address`: The source IP of the client
 - `port`: The source port number of the client
 - `zone`: The zone name